 What is Information Systems?

 Information systems (IS) is concerned with the information that computer systems can provide to aid a company, non-profit or governmental organization in defining and achieving its goals.
 It is also concerned with the processes that an enterprise can implement and improve using information technology.
-IS professionals must understand both technical and organizational factors, and must be able to help an organization determine how information and technology-enabled business processes can provide a foundation for superior organizational performance.
-They serve as a bridge between the technical and management communities within an organization.

 - IS Program Requirements for Catalog Years 2009-2010 through 2013-2014

 - IS / Business Administration Combined Major Program Requirements